ianmcnally/react-currency-masked-input/README.md

 Testing is done with Jasmine, run by Karma.
 Tests live in `test/**/*_spec.js`.

-1. `npm run test` - Runs the unit tests in a headless browser.
+1. `npm run test` - Runs the unit tests in a headless browser (for CI).

+2. `npm run watch` - Runs the unit tests in a headless browser, on every file change (for local development).

 ## TODO